compsigh/deploy/DEPLOY24.md

 Suppose a student has an upcoming midterm, a project due, etc. They're most excited about DEPLOY/24, but with no *guaranteed* exchange for their time, they might not be so inclined to attend.
 The idea is that extra credit would bump it up on their list at least a bit.

-At minimum, we can ask professors if they'd be willing to provide students who attend extra credit.
-After the event, we will provide participating professors with a list of students who attend *on presentation day*, as a fair middle ground.
+This year, we are asking professors if they'd be willing to provide students who attend with extra credit.
+We'll have an attendance API professors can query with a `student_email`.
+They'll be able to set the bar at attending opening night, or presenting on day three as a fair middle ground.

+Professors' responses:

+- Jon Rahoi: yes
+- Paul Haskell: no
+- Alark Joshi: yes
+- Sophie Engle: yes
+- Edward Rees: yes
+- Phil Peterson: yes
+- Kristin Jones: yes
+- Julia Nolfo: maybe
+- Matthew Malensek: yes
+- Vahab Pournaghshband: no

 ## Prizes